e-mission/e-mission-common/README.md

 ## To contribute

 1. Make your changes to Python code under the `src` directory.
 1. Run `bash bin/compile_to_js.sh` to build the JavaScript.
 This will produce output JS files in the `emcommon_js` directory.
+However, `pip install transcrypt` is required.
 1. Commit changes from both the `src` and `emcommon_js` directories to your branch.

 ## Tips for writing code to work in both Python and JavaScript